Sedum caducum is an easy-to-grow plant with leaves that tend to fall off easily, starting new plants.

 Repotting: When Sedum caducum outgrows its current pot, repot it into a larger one during the spring.
 Make sure the soil is dry before you begin repotting.

 Propagation: Once you have one Sedum caducum, it is easy to make more by taking leaves or stem cuttings and dividing the plant.
-It is also easy to start from seeds in spring or summer.
+You can also start it from seeds in spring or summer.
 Take cuttings in spring and divide the plant after it has finished flowering.

 Learn more at How to Grow and Care for Sedum.